Las Vegas Workers’ Compensation Attorney

 Under Nevada workers’ compensation laws, employees who are injured while performing the duties of their jobs are entitled to receive workers’ compensation benefits from their employers’ insurance companies regardless of fault, except in rare situations.

-As such, it stands to reason that workplace injury damages should be paid promptly when an injured employee files a workers’ comp claim.
+As such, it stands to reason that workplace injury damages should be paid promptly when injured workers file workers’ compensation claims.
 Unfortunately, the work injury claim process is not always as straightforward as it should be.
-Insurance companies are notorious for delaying the claim process, minimizing claims, or even denying viable workers’ compensation claims filed by injured employees.
+Insurance companies are notorious for delaying the claim process, minimizing claims, offering low settlements, or even denying viable workers’ compensation claims filed by injured employees.

 Filing an Appeal in a Workers’ Compensation Insurance Case